 It means the camera can geotag your stills and video and show exactly where you were when you recorded it.
-The Garmin Virb Ultra 30 has GPS built in and allows you to overlay some of that data onto your video.
-You can add speed, location or altitude to add another dimension to the video.
+The GoPro Hero 9 has GPS built-in and allows you to overlay some of that data onto your video.
+You can add speed, location, or altitude to add another dimension to the video.

 Most bike cameras use microSD cards to store your footage.

-Some cameras can be finnicky about the cards they are compatible with while others will only work with limited sizes.
+Some cameras can be finicky about the cards they are compatible with while others will only work with limited sizes.
 Some cameras will not work with such large cards while others will.

 As you can see, there is a lot to choosing action cameras for cycling.
 At least now you should have a good idea of some of the best around right now and what to look for when doing your research!